-- Through the Office of Healthy Aging, volunteers conduct wellness checks with seniors throughout the state.
-To ensure adequate nutrition, SNAP-Ed will provide a short list of nutrition-related questions relevant to the senior population that volunteers can ask during wellness checks. - Other PSE initiatives (vary according to partner) - Displays with healthy, low-cost recipes in key areas of the community/housing site - Nutrition to Go monthly handout available for participants at community partner sites - Behavior-focused text messages offered in English and Spanish to participants for four weeks post programming.
+- Age-Friendly RI Coalition - Through the coalition, participate in Food and Nutrition work group that focuses on eating on a budget for older adults.
+(3 meetings) - Other PSE initiatives (vary according to partner) - Displays with healthy, low-cost recipes in key areas of the community/housing site - Nutrition to Go monthly handout available for participants at community partner sites - Behavior-focused text messages offered in English and Spanish to participants for four weeks post programming.
 Messages include reinforcement of topics and continued encouragement of behaviors taught during series programming (receive text messages 2 times per week for 4 weeks) (see Appendix C for sample text messages).
-Participants can opt out of messages at any time. - o Provide nutrition-based posters for environmental reinforcement - Memory sticks for community television; memory sticks provide videos of low-cost, healthy recipe demonstrations and running presentations of healthy messages and nutrition facts information - Table tents with concise nutrition messages to be placed in community dining spaces - Assist with menu development at congregate meal site(s)
+Participants can opt out of messages at any time. - Provide nutrition-based posters for environmental reinforcement - Memory sticks for community television; memory sticks provide videos of low-cost, healthy recipe demonstrations and running presentations of healthy messages and nutrition facts information - Table tents with concise nutrition messages to be placed in community dining spaces - Assist with menu development at congregate meal site(s)